 Adding a a few simple pops of color is also another way I am incorporating Scandinavian Christmas decor and this simple pop of orange from the dried fruit garland is a wonderful way to do that.
 I am really focused on having a handmade holiday this year, and these dried orange slice garlands are the perfect way to start this!

-So, lets talk about how to make these orange slice Christmas garlands:
+So, lets talk about how to dry orange slices for Holiday decor:

-This is really a simple craft…but there is a bit of time invested into making them.
+Making dried orange slices is a simple craft…but there is a bit of time invested into making them.
 But, it is not active time.
 Its mostly inactive while you are waiting to dry your orange slices.

-There are two ways you can dry your orange slices:
+There are two ways you can dry your orange slices(or lemons):

 Oven or Dehydrator.